justbetter/magento1-cache-buster/README.md

 [MIT](LICENSE.txt)

 ## About us
 We’re a innovative development agency from The Netherlands building awesome websites, webshops and web applications with Laravel and Magento.
-Check out our website [justbetter.nl](https://justbetter.nl) and our open source projects at [GitHub](https://github.com/justbetter).
+Check out our website [justbetter.nl](https://justbetter.nl) and our [open source projects](https://github.com/justbetter).

 ---